ahdiaz/metalsmith-bundles/README.md

 # metalsmith-bundles

 Handles javascript and css resources as bundles for easy (conditional) inclusion in templates.
-This plugin works with [handlebars-helper-bundles], which renders the resources in the templates.

 Most of the time when you make use of some library you need to include different resources in your page templates, in different places actually.
 Take [highlight.js](https://highlightjs.org/) as an example, it's likely you will include the language styles in the head section and the related javascript at the bottom of the page.
 You will also need a custom little piece of javascript that renders the highlight when the page is loaded.